 will be set up on my porch with the speaker pointed toward Margie's.
 Boy!
 I can

 hardly wait until tonight to see those de-winged mosquito fuselages ploughing into

 "Hm-m-m-m,' Mac said a little dazedly, "And how is your experiment panning out?"

-catch him on the wing to try out the gadget, but all he does is sit there with his toenails dug into
+catch him on the wing to try out the gadget, but all he does is sit there with his

-awhile I'll hunt up a graph that Sylvania put out a few years back for estimating
+"After awhile I'll hunt up a graph that Sylvania put out a few years back for estimating

 "Here," he said, holding out the red books, "are Volumes 1 and 2 of RCA's 'Pict-O-Guides.'